-That infants ought to come to Christ, appears from his own words: "They brought little children to Christ, and the disciples rebuked them.
-And Jesus said, Suffer little children to come unto me, and forbid them not; for of such is the kingdom of heaven."
-(Matt. xix.
+That infants ought to come to Christ appears from his own words.
+'They brought little children to Christ, and the disciples rebuked them.
+And Jesus said, Suffer little children to come unto me, and forbid them not; for of such is the kingdom of heaven,' (Matt. xix.
 13, 14.)
-St. Luke expresses it still more strongly: "They brought unto him even infants, that he might touch them." (xviii.
+St. Luke expresses it still more strongly, (chap, xviir.
 15.)
-These children were so little that they were brought to him; yet he says, "Suffer them to come unto me:" So little, that he "took them up in his arms;" yet he rebukes those who would have hindered their coming to him.
+'They brought unto him even infants, that he might fouch them.'
+These children were so little ' that they were brought to him.'
+Yet he says, 'Suffer them to come unto me;' so little that ' he took them up in his arms;' yet he rebukes those who would have hindered their coming to him.
 And his command respected the future as well as the present.
-Therefore his disciples or Ministers are still to suffer infants to come, that is, to be brought, unto Christ.
-But they cannot now come to him, unless by being brought into the Church; which cannot be but by baptism.
-Yea, and "of such," says our Lord, "is the kingdom of heaven;" not of such only as were like these infants.
+Therefore his disciples or ministers are still to suffer infants to come, that is to be brought unto Christ.
+But they cannot now come to him, unless by being brought into the church : which cannot be but by baptism.
+Yea, and ' of such,' says our Lord, ' is the kingdom of heaven ;' not of such only, as were like these infants.
 For if they themselves were not fit to be subjects of that kingdom, how could others be so, because they were like them?
-Infants, therefore, are capable of being admitted into the Church, and have a right thereto.
+Infants therefore, are capable of being admitted into the church and have a right thereto.
 Even under the Old Testament they were admitted into it by circumcision.
-And can we suppose they are in a worse condition under the gospel, than they were under the law? and that our Lord would take away any privileges which they then enjoyed?
+And can we suppose they are in a worse condition under the gospel, than they were under the law?
+And that our Lord would take away any privileges which they then enjoyed?
 Would he not rather make additions to them?
-This, then, is a Third ground.
+This then is a third ground.
 Infants ought to come to Christ, and no man ought to forbid them.
-They are capable of admission into the Church of God.
-Therefore, they are proper subjects of baptism.
+They are capable of admission into the church of God.
+Therefore they are proper subjects of baptism.

-7. Fourthly.
-If the Apostles baptized infants, then are they proper subjects of baptism.
-But the Apostles baptized infants, as is plain from the following consideration: The Jews constantly baptized as well as circumcised all infant proselytes.
-Our Lord, therefore, commanding his Apostles to proselyte or disciple all nations by baptizing them, and not forbidding them to receive infants as well as others, they must needs baptize children also.
+7. Fourthly, If the apostles baptized infants, then are they proper subjects of baptism.
+But the apostles baptized infants, as is plain from the following consideration.
+The Jews constantly baptized as well as circumcised all infant-proselytes.
+Our Lord therefore commanded his apostles, to proselyte or disciple all nations by baptizing them, and not forbidding them to receive infants as well as others, they must needs baptize children also.

-That the Jews admitted proselytes by baptism as well as by circumcision, even whole families together, parents and children, we have the unanimous testimony of their most ancient, learned, and authentic writers.
+That the Jews admitted proselytes by baptism as well as by circumcision, even whole families together, parents and children, we have the unanimous testimony of their most ancient, learned and authentic writers.
 The males they received by baptism and circumcision; the women by baptism only.
-Consequently, the Apostles, unless our Lord had expressly forbidden it, would of course do the same thing.
+Consequently the apostles, unless our Lord had expressly forbidden it, would of course do the same thing.

-Indeed, the consequence would hold from circumcision only.
-For if it was the custom of the Jews, when they gathered proselytes out of all nations, to admit children into the Church by circumcision, though they could not actually believe the law, or obey it; then the Apostles, making proselytes to Christianity by baptism, could never think of excluding children, whom the Jews always admitted, (the reason for their admission being the same,) unless our Lord had expressly forbidden it.
-It follows, the Apostles baptized infants.
-Therefore, they are proper subjects of baptism.
+Indeed the consequence would hold from circumcision

+only.
+For if it was the custom of the Jews, when they gathered proselytes out of all nations, to admit children into the church by circumcision, though they could not actually believe the law or obey it; then the apostles, making proselytes to Christianity by baptism, could never think of excluding children, whom the Jews always admitted (the reason for their admission being the same) unless our Lord had expressly forbidden it.
+It follows, the apostles baptized infants.
+Therefore they are proper subjects of baptism.